csnizik/newsnizikdotcom/data/blog/new-drupal-10-site.md

 title: Spinning Up a New Drupal 10 Site in Under 5 Minutes, Part One
 subtitle: Painless way to get started with an out-of-the-box site in your local environment
 date: '2023-06-06'
-tags: ['php']
+tags: ['drupal', 'basics']
 draft: false
-summary: 'This has been my go-to method for a couple of years now.
+summary: 'Creating a new Drupal site in a local dev environment can be quick and painless, or it can probably be a super-complex and intimidating endeavor.
+I will demonstrate my personal recipe, of the "quick-and-painless" variety, which has been my go-to method for a couple of years now.
 Hopefully it will work as smoothly for you as it does for me.'
 images: []
 layout: PostLayout
 ---

 Creating a new Drupal site in a local dev environment can be quick and painless, or it can probably be a super-complex and intimidating endeavor.
-I'm going to demonstrate my version option A: a quick and painless set of steps that has been my go-to method for a couple of years now.
+I will demonstrate my personal recipe, of the "quick-and-painless" variety, which has been my go-to method for a couple of years now.
 Hopefully it will work as smoothly for you as it does for me.

 ## Prerequisites